 Lessons From Teaching English Online

-Another great lesson is that patience is invaluable.
-When I have a three-year-old student or a student with disabilities, I have learned that keeping a big smile on my face and repeating as many times as necessary is the best way to go.
-Otherwise, students can immediately pick up on any signs of impatience.
+The greatest lesson I have learned is that patience is invaluable.
+Because online ESL teachers will have their face right on the computer screen, students can immediately pick up on any signs of impatience.
+When I have a three-year-old student or a student with disabilities, keeping a big smile on my face and patiently repeating as many times as necessary is the best way to go.

-Lastly, I advise learning basic sentences in Mandarin to make the students feel more at ease.
-I have learned to ask what students like/dislike doing, eating, and so on.
+I also suggest learning L1 to make the students feel more at ease.
+I have learned to ask in Mandarin what students like/dislike doing, eating, and so on.
 In addition, I have learned to ask for their names and ages.
 I have also learned to ask, “what is this?” in Mandarin.
-I encourage this because students become more comfortable if they don’t understand my questions in English.
-Google Translate is another great tool to use in the classroom.
-It is a great option if learning basic Mandarin is too challenging.
+On occasion, I encourage using L1 in the online classroom because students become more comfortable if they don’t understand my questions in English.

 Last but not least, make sure to invest in a TESOL / TEFL certification that will teach you valuable lesson planning skills and ESL teaching methodologies to make your classes interactive and improve student behavior.
 The online TESOL courses offered by OnTESOL are academically equivalent to CELTA, so you don’t need to spend $2,500 on a TESOL course if your plan is to teach English online.